EA4FRB/sark110-python/README.md

 ## Usage tips
 Ensure that the analyzer is connected to the computer using the USB cable and configured in Computer Control mode (commands are not processed in the other modes).

 Check the examples, e.g. basic_example.py, as a quick guide to use Sark110 class.
+There is additional information at the following [blog post](https://hackbeacon.blogspot.com/2020/05/python-notebooks-and-sark-110.html)

 ## License
 Copyright (c) 2018-2020 Melchor Varela - EA4FRB